austintnguyen/Bank-Loan-Default-Classifier/README.md

 Fitting Graph: Our model is outside the range of the ideal range and towards the underfitting section of the fitting graph

 ![grafik](https://github.com/austintnguyen/CSE151A_Project/assets/74422644/bf36c227-a93e-4252-b274-559cb981f009)
+Our model is outside the scope of the ideal range and leaning towards the underfitting section of the fitting graph.
+Our training MSE is 0.204 and our testing MSE is 0.216 which aligns with the graph as our testing MSE > training MSE.
+They are almost the same, which indicates that there is no overfitting.
+However, recall is low for data points where the loantaker defaulted.
+This holds true for both train and test data, which indicates that the model is not perfectly fitted.
+Therefore, the model seems to be slightly underfitted.

 Next 2 expected models: